FrankCCCCC/math_new/statistical_computing/Mid/readme.md

+# A Review of Variation Bayesian Gaussian Mixture Model

 ## 1. Expectation Maximization

 EM algorithm is useful for the model containing latent variables $Z$ when the maximum likelihood is hard to derive from the observed data $Y$.
 We can write the maximum likelihood of $Y$ like following